Skip to main content

 Disclaimer: The American Cancer Society does not offer legal advice.
 This information is intended to provide general background in this area of the law.

-• To care for an immediate family member (spouse, child, or parent, but not a parent-in-law) with a serious health condition
+• Caring for an immediate family member (spouse, child, or parent) with a serious health condition

-Note that some states have family and medical leave laws with broader rights than FMLA.
+Some states have family and medical leave laws with broader rights (including wage replacement) than FMLA.
 The US Department of Labor can help you get information about your state.
-(See Additional resources for their contact information.)

 Special FMLA rules